chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 * They allow you to alter the outcome of a move by rerolling dice.
 * They provide improved outcomes for successful moves, such as taking +1 momentum on a hit.
 * They give you an option to exchange one resource for another, such as trading momentum for inflicting additional harm.
-* They allow you to use moves in unusual circumstances, such as using the Scrying ritual to Gather Information remotely.
+* They allow you to use moves in unusual circumstances.
 * They allow you to use a different stat instead of the one normally required by a move.
 * They provide unique self-contained moves.
 * They add narrative detail and create situations where you can reveal more about your character or your world.